-JCCs will also receive assistance from Rabbi Abbi Sharofsky, JWB deputy director for programming, on creating and implementing programs for Veterans Day and Memorial Day.
+JCCs will also receive assistance from JWB for programming, and for creating and implementing programs for Veterans Day and Memorial Day.

 Ongoing Education for JCCs

 The six JCCs that participated in the pilot year were invited to participate in a two-day intensive training course on military and veteran experiences.
 This training brought JCC staff responsible for Project Welcome Home to JCC Association to hear experts on veteran issues, meet representatives from leading veteran organizations, and work together on the first steps of Project Welcome Home.
 In the next phase of Project Welcome Home, that educational component will continue through more training opportunities, resources and webinars based on the experiences of the pilot JCCs.